OWASP/owasp.github.io/pages/supporters/migration.md

 - Listing in rotation as Corporate Supporter site-wide on owasp.org (Improved)
 - Public acknowledgment on various other channels (Improved)
-- Up to $2,500 of your Fee can be applied towards a Global AppSec sponsorship (No change for existing Corporate Members)
+- Up to $2,500 of your package fee can be applied towards a Global AppSec sponsorship (No change for current Corporate Members)
-- Vote in the Global Board of Directors election (No change for existing Corporate Members)
+- Vote in the Global Board of Directors election (No change for current Corporate Members)
-- Discounted sponsorship rates at participating events (No change for existing Corporate Members)
+- Discounted sponsorship rates at participating events (No change for current Corporate Members)

 In addition to your current benefits, you are now eligible to receive the new Corporate Membership benefits at your discretion.